Flu Vaccination Update

 - Leave as quickly as you can after you have been vaccinated

-- Please observe social distancing rules keeping 2 metres apart at all times and follow the route indicated by staff and notices
+- Please observe social distancing rules keeping 2 metres apart at all times.

 In line with Government recommendations, if you are entering the surgery premises, please wear a face covering.